michaelsimonelli/qoinbase-q/README.md

 The `AuthenticatedClient` inherits all methods from the `PublicClient` class, so you will only need to initialize one if you are planning to integrate both into your script.

 ### The API Library
-An enhanced library is provided for both the market and order API (feed and trade).
+An enhanced q library is provided for both the market and order API (feed and trade).
 This library wraps the standard auto-mapped functions to provide additionally functionality and benefits.
 - conventional q execution
 - seamless datatype conversion
 - auto-pagination of iterators